snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-javascript-tracker-2.1.0-released.md

 * Added further Intern unit tests [#76][76]
 * Added a section to the README for contributors on getting the Vagrant environment set up [#169][169]

+Finally, we thank Kevin Simper (@kevinsimper on GitHub) for his contribution preventing the localStorage queue of events from being incorrectly parsed.

 <h2><a name="other">11.
 Upgrading </a></h2>

 The new minified and gzipped JavaScript is available at